 This spring begins my third semester in the PhD program in Environmental Studies at AUNE.
-Here I am sharing my first assignment for Political Economy, an introduction to the class based on two questions:
+Here I am sharing my first assignment for Political Economy, an introductory presentation based on two questions:

 1. Today, what are a few words that reflect your research interests?
 Can you share why this area is of interest to you?

 I am interested in the intersection of higher education and local food systems, and how institutions of learning can use their intellectual, capital, and material resources to mutually nourish the communities to which they belong in ways that are culturally appropriate, ecologically sound, and economically feasible.
 I want to know how communities that are building resilient local food systems are working with their member institutions, and what leadership roles, methods, and measures are of most benefit.
 From this knowledge I hope to develop a model for communities that want to build resilient local food systems in conjunction with colleges/universities, with the end goal of improving opportunities for all stakeholders to learn collaboratively through meaningful and just work.